MewsSystems/gitbook-booking-engine/booking-engine-api/operations/configuration.md

 ## Get configuration

-Get all configuration data for the specified booking engine instances, including location, supported room and space categories, products, tax environment, and so on.
+Get configuration data for the specified booking engine instances, including location, supported room and space categories, products, tax environment, and so on.
+This operation can be called initially to fetch data which may be important during the booking workflow.

 ### Request